rshacham/Spacey-Bird/README.md

   # About

-  The project was made as part of the "Gaming Jam" Course of The Hebrew University of Jerusalem &  Bezalel Academy of Arts and Design.
+  This project was made as part of the "Gaming Jam" Course of The Hebrew University of Jerusalem &  Bezalel Academy of Arts and Design.

-  That was the first assignment of the course, and we were asked to create a flappy bird inspired game.
+  This project was the first assignment of the course.
+We were asked to create a flappy bird inspired game.

   I decided to combine the familiar flappy bird mechanics with some shooter mechanics.